 Bulk shopping for salt and oats may not seem like an exciting adventure (unless you’re about to set out on the Oregon Trail,) but when you shop our bulk aisle, you can be the master of your own destiny.

 You can eliminate single-use waste altogether, discover a new favorite flavor, actually know and use what’s in your pantry – instead of just using it to store a collection of questionable tins from 1997 – and get a bunch of other benefits just by experiencing the magic of the bulk shopping.
 And we don’t just have a variety of flours and sugars and such for you to pick from.
-You can also get unpackaged coffee, tea, herbs, spices, and even body care products like bath salts, shampoo, clay, rose petals, and beeswax.
+You can also get unpackaged coffee, tea, herbs, spices, body care products like bath salts, shampoo, clay, rose petals and beeswax, plus cleaning products like laundry soap and dish pods.
 Aside from having ingredients to make pretty much anything you want to make, what are the advantages of bulk shopping?
 My personal favorite is…

 Eliminating Plastic Waste